NAD+, NMN, or NR: Which Molecule Does Your Body Actually Need?

 Final Thoughts: Stop Cooking, Start Eating

-If you are feeling the effects of ageing, brain fog, fatigue, or slow recovery, your internal factory is likely struggling.
+If you are feeling the effects of ageing, brain fog, fatigue, or slow recovery, that can be completely normal, NAD+ metabolism may be less efficient in some individuals.

 Rather than relying solely on your body to perform all biosynthesis, targeted support may help.
-Provide NAD⁺ to support cellular energy production.
+Targeted NAD+ support may help support cellular energy production.

 Nutritionist's Corner: Final Thoughts